Project Type: Independent Utility App / Open Source · Stage: APK Release / Active Development · Looking for: Users, Testers & Developer Collaboration

 Try Everything !

 "Versatile developer and designer from Bamako, Mali, with expertise in React, Python, and UI design.
-I'm passionate about exploring new tech, as seen in my work with NFC and WordPress, and I always live by the motto 'Try Everything!' to tackle any new challenge."
+I'm passionate about exploring new tech, as seen in my work with NFC and Web Apps, and I always live by the motto 'Try Everything!' to tackle any new challenge."